U-PROX CLC G80

 Attention!
 For BLE to work on Android 6.0 and above, location services must be enabled.

-The controller is housed in a compact plastic enclosure.
+The control panel is housed in a compact plastic case.
 Its connection and installation are performed according to the following instructions.

 At the installation site, perform the following steps: